ContentMine/quickscrape/README.md

 ### Description

 `quickscrape` is not like other scraping tools.
-Here's why:

-#### quickscrape is *headless*
+It is designed to enable large-scale content mining.
+Here's what makes it different:

-quickscrape renders URLs in a GUI-less browser.
+Websites are rendered in a GUI-less browser ([PhantomJS](http://phantomjs.org) via [CasperJS](http://casperjs.org)).
 This has some important benefits:

 - Many modern websites are only barely specified in their HTML, but are rendered with Javascript after the page is loaded.
 Headless browsing ensures the version of the HTML you scrape is the same one human visitors would see on their screen.
-- User interactions can be simulated with the page.
+- User interactions can be simulated.
 This is useful whenever content is only loaded after interaction, for example when article content is gradually loaded by AJAX during scrolling.
 - The full DOM specification is supported (because the backend is WebKit).
 This means pages with complex Javascripts that use rare parts of the dom (for example, Facebook) can be rendered, which they cannot in most existing tools.

-#### quickscrape is *declarative*

 Scrapers are defined in separate JSON files that follow a defined structure.
 This too has important benefits: